 It was time to change the real estate industry for the consumer.

-In a few short years, Houwzer's team of salaried agents have guided Greater Philadelphia and DC Metro residents through over 1,500 real estate transactions, already saving home sellers over $10 million in unnecessary listing commissions.
+In a few short years, Houwzer's team of salaried agents have guided residents in the Greater Baltimore, D.C., Philadelphia, and Orlando regions through over 2,000 real estate transactions, already saving home sellers over $18 million in unnecessary listing commissions.

 First, they slashed thousands off the cost of selling a home